magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 Elapsed time: 26.573 sec
 ```

+### Start CLJ REPL

 Now launch the client REPL as usual

 ```bash
 # from a new terminal
 cd /path/to/modern-cljs